albertobonicelli/albertobonicelli.github.io/_pages/about.md

 ---
 # Welcome to my personal webpage

 I am a PhD student in mathematical physics at the physics department of the University of Pavia, under the co-supervision of [Prof. Claudio Dappiaggi](https://claudiodappiaggi.com/) and [Prof. Nicolò Drago](https://nicolodrago.wixsite.com/mysite).
-I am currently a visiting student at the Laboratoire de probabilités, statistique et modélisation, Sorbonne University, under the supervision of [Prof. Lorenzo Zambotti](https://www.lpsm.paris/users/zambotti/index).
+While waiting fot the PhD defence, I am currently an ingénieur d'etudes in the group of stochastic analysis of the the Laboratoire de probabilités, statistique et modélisation, Sorbonne University, led by [Prof. Lorenzo Zambotti](https://www.lpsm.paris/users/zambotti/index).

 I completed my undergraduate studies at the University of Pavia, obtaining a BSc and an MSc in Physics summa cum laude.